douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Game Theory and Algorithms

 Game theory is a branch of mathematics and economics that studies strategic interactions between decision-makers, known as players, in scenarios where the outcome for each player depends on the choices of all involved.
-It\'s widely used in economics, political science, and psychology, as well as in logic and biology.
+It's widely used in economics, political science, and psychology, as well as in logic and biology.

 ### Introduction to Game Theory

 -   Basic Concepts: Game theory analyzes situations (games) where players make strategic decisions, considering the choices and payoffs of other players.
 Each player aims to maximize their own payoff.
 -   Types of Games:
-    -   Cooperative vs. Non-Cooperative: In cooperative games, players can form coalitions and negotiate joint strategies, while non-cooperative games focus on predicting individual players\' strategies.
+    -   Cooperative vs. Non-Cooperative: In cooperative games, players can form coalitions and negotiate joint strategies, while non-cooperative games focus on predicting individual players' strategies.
     -   Symmetric vs. Asymmetric: In symmetric games, the strategies and payoffs are the same for all players, whereas in asymmetric games, they differ.
-    -   Zero-Sum vs. Non-Zero-Sum: In a zero-sum game, one player\'s gain is another\'s loss.
-In non-zero-sum games, it\'s possible for all players to benefit or lose simultaneously.
+    -   Zero-Sum vs. Non-Zero-Sum: In a zero-sum game, one player's gain is another's loss.
+In non-zero-sum games, it's possible for all players to benefit or lose simultaneously.
-    -   Sequential vs. Simultaneous: Sequential games involve players taking turns, while in simultaneous games, players act at the same time without knowing the others\' actions.
+    -   Sequential vs. Simultaneous: Sequential games involve players taking turns, while in simultaneous games, players act at the same time without knowing the others' actions.

 #### Nash Equilibrium

 -   Definition: A Nash equilibrium is a set of strategies, one for each player, such that no player has anything to gain by changing only their own strategy while the other players keep theirs unchanged.
 It represents a state of balance where no unilateral deviation is beneficial.
 -   Significance: Nash equilibrium is crucial in predicting outcomes of strategic interactions in non-cooperative games.
-It\'s a fundamental concept in predicting real-world behavior in competitive situations.
+It's a fundamental concept in predicting real-world behavior in competitive situations.

 #### Algorithms in Strategic Games